pantheon-systems/documentation/source/content/guides/multisite/01-introduction.md

 ![Multisite diagram](../../../images/Multisite-risk_2.png)

 ## Supported Use Cases
-Pantheon supports the most common use case for site networks: a common codebase which powers a set of related sites.
+Pantheon supports the most common use case for WordPress Multisites: a common codebase which powers a set of related sites.
 This includes, but is not limited to, networks of:

 - Blogs for faculty at a university
 - Franchise sites under a parent organization site